Meet Jason Cranford Teague and Brad Smith

 Design for Web and mobile is evolving at a rapid pace.
 What are the trends and bold ideas that will help you work smarter, faster and more effectively?
 Join author and design expert Jason Cranford Teague and WebVisions executive director Brad Smith for conversation and drinks.
 Jason will sign copies of his books “Speaking in Styles” and “CSS3: Visual Quickstart Guide” (both available for purchase).
 Have a beer, chat, connect, ask questions.
 This is your chance.

-WebVisions http://www.webvisionsevent.com/ is a nationally recognized conference that explores the future of Web and mobile design, user experience, and business strategy.
+WebVisions https://www.webvisionsevent.com/ was a nationally recognized conference that explores the future of Web and mobile design, user experience, and business strategy.
 It’s all about collaboration, connecting and uncovering new ideas, and we’re announcing upcoming shows for Atlanta (November 17 and 18, 2011) and New York City (January 19 and 20, 2012).

 STC member, Frank M. Palinkas, has developed a new Fast Track tutorial, which is free to the technical writing, user assistance, accessibility and web design communities.
 The tutorial was presented at the 2008 WritersUA Annual Conference in March at Portland, Oregon.
 This tutorial demonstrates how to create the accessible, static Navigation section on the left side of each web page in the tutorial using Microsoft Visual Studio 2005 Source Code Editors.
 The objective is to build